 Being on the front line, going out on tough calls, dealing with difficult, life-and-death situations—all of it can take a toll on first responders.
 Little wonder why mental health challenges are more common among our profession than many people realize.

 The first step to getting the care you need is understanding what you’re going through.
-The self-assessment and self-care tools and resources below are a great place to start.
+Start by clicking the button below to better assess yourself on this Mental Health Continuum.*

 The use of this website does not constitute the provision of medical advice.
 If you require medical or psychological assistance, kindly seek the assistance of a medical professional, mental health care professional, visit the closest hospital emergency department or call 911.

 The use of this site indicates acknowledgment and acceptance of the terms of this disclaimer.